aim-rsf/browseMetadata/README.md

 Remember to reference the Plots tab in R. The domains will appear in the Plot tab and give you the necessary context for the categorisations.

-When using your own inputs, take note that these domain categories will be added to your domain list:
+When using your own inputs, take note that these domain categories will be added to your domain list by default:
 - NO MATCH / UNSURE
 - METADATA
 - ALF ID